razor-x/eve-overview/index.md

 For real-time developer chatter, join the [Gitter chat].

-If you find this useful, I will accept ISK donations to the in-game corporation `Measure Zero`.
+If you find this useful, I will accept ISK donations to the in-game character [Leon Razor].

 [Agony Unleashed]: http://www.agony-unleashed.com/
 [DRY]: https://en.wikipedia.org/wiki/Don't_repeat_yourself